Nyck de Vries

 Born and raised in Uitwellingerga, De Vries began competitive kart racing aged nine.
-After a successful karting career—culminating in back-to-back victories at the direct-drive Karting World Championship in 2010 and 2011—De Vries graduated to junior formulae.
-Signed to the McLaren Young Driver Programme from 2010 to 2019, De Vries won his first championship at the Formula Renault Eurocup in 2014 with Koiranen.
+After a successful karting career—culminating in back-to-back victories at the senior World Championship in 2010 and 2011—De Vries graduated to junior formulae.
+Signed to the McLaren Young Driver Programme from 2010 to 2019, de Vries won his first championship at the Formula Renault Eurocup in 2014 with Koiranen.
 He finished third in the 2015 Formula Renault 3.5 Series before winning multiple races in the 2016 GP3 Series.
 De Vries progressed to FIA Formula 2 for its inaugural season, winning the title in his third season, driving for ART.
 De Vries graduated to sportscar racing that year, competing in the LMP2 class of the FIA World Endurance Championship with Nederland.
 He took his first class win the following season at Fuji, before joining Formula E with the recently established Mercedes team in 2019.
-In his second season, De Vries took multiple victories as he won his maiden World Championship.
+In his second season, de Vries took multiple victories as he won his maiden World Championship.
 Alongside his successes in Formula E, De Vries also became a race-winner in the European Le Mans Series with G-Drive in 2020 and 2021.